Ahmed-lashari/SkilityX/README.md

 The current version is a **Flutter UI + Firebase integrated**, but to make SkilityX a scalable and production-ready app, the following enhancements are **planned**:

 * 🔔 Push Notifications (for iOS)
-* 🎯 Backend role-based access and security
+* 🎯 Further responsive UI as per user actions.

 ---